 Aimsíodh ainmneacha an ‘1,490 Caillte’ i gCartlann an Ghorta Mhóir i bPáirc Theach Bhéal na mBuillí.
 Tá a gcuid ainmneacha agus a mbailte fearainn greanta ar an Bhalla Cuimhneacáin Ghloine ag Páirc Bhéal na mBuillí – teistiméireacht dá scéal.

 SHOE STORIES - Daniel’s Story – Black ‘47

 My name is Daniel Tighe.
 I am 12 years old.
 In May 1847, the worst year of the Great Irish Famine, I walked this path from Strokestown to Dublin heading for a ship and in hope of a new life in North America.
 Follow in the footsteps of my story which is marked by over 30 pairs of Bronze Shoes along the National Famine Way – now a 165 km accredited trail.

 At last we are in Dublin, Broome Bridge, in Cabra, then on to Westmoreland Bridge, where the ships and barges gather at the lock, near the huge North City Flour Mills and the railway bridge.

-Our hearts sink as we near the huge North Dublin Union Workhouse, a few poor souls in rags in a terrible state gathered there pleading and begging for admittance for them and their small children.
+Our hearts sink as we near the huge North Dublin Union Workhouse.
+A few poor souls in rags in a terrible state are gathered there pleading and begging for admittance for them and their small children.